emilie-v/emivog0223-Unity/README.md

 # Assignments for Programming Fundamentals At Yrgo

 ## 11 - Unity Introduction
-wip, almost, want to tweak some more
+Done, want to tweak some more

 ## 12 - Input & Movement
 Done